bertramn/ansible-win-wrapper/README.md

 Vagrant 1.8.1

 c:\> ansible-playbook --version
-ansible-playbook 2.0.0.2
+ansible-playbook 2.0.1.0
   config file =
   configured module search path = Default w/o overrides
 ```

 Et voilà, ansible-playbook should now work from vagrant.

-Probably wise installing 2 most commonly used plugins.
-To isntall vagrant plugins always execute this from the dos command shell never from cygwin.
-Make sure the Windows command shell `PATH` variable contains the `c:\HashiCorp\Vagrant\bin` path.
+Make sure that when you install vagrant plugins to use the command line shell else the ruby gems from your Cygwin environment and from the vagrant embedded msys environment get all mixed up.
+Check that your Windows command shell `PATH` variable contains the `c:\HashiCorp\Vagrant\bin` path for vagrant to work correctly.

+Below an example of how to install 2 of the most commonly used plugins.

 c:\> vagrant plugin install vagrant-vbguest